cpustejovsky/cpustejovsky/about.md

 * do not understand what I'm talking about.

 I understand the world via my special interests so will often try to explain things using them.
 But if the references aren't working then I'm not explaining myself well.
 If that's the case, I should change how I communicate.

+### Facial Expressions
+I often look angry when I am focused on what someone else is saying and interested in the conversation.

 ## Contributing
 I am working on both this README and myself and welcome feedback.